apoage/E7_Challenge/README.md

     └── (Generated code and documentation will appear here)
 ```

+**Note:** Firmware files are distributed as split archives in GitHub releases due to size limitations.
+See `firmware/UNPACKING.md` for extraction instructions.

 ## Prerequisites

 - **Git** for cloning the repository
+- **7zip** for extracting firmware files (`p7zip-full` on Linux, download from 7-zip.org on Windows)
 - **AI CLI tool** for your chosen platform (see options below)
 - **Docker** (optional, for isolated build environments)
+- **Disk space:** ~400MB for firmware extraction and challenge artifacts

 ## Getting Started